So, you’re talking to a new guy. Things are new, fresh, and exciting. Flirty texts are shooting back and forth, and there are no signs it'll stop.

 Whether he’s in it for sex, attention, or anything in between, his motivations don’t take away from the fact that you’ve probably got some great traits that are attractive to even the skeeviest bunch.

 Maybe you’re a downright smoke show, and while he has zero interest in starting up a committed relationship with you, he doesn’t quite want to let you go.
+In fact, he doesn't want anyone to have you.

 Alternatively, maybe you do have a vibe.
 You have mutual interests, great conversation, and even better sex.
 He just isn’t the commitment type but doesn’t want you to know that.